khosronz/SLWMP-Centos/README.md

 - MariaDB (original repository by the MariaDB developers)

 After the installer is finished, CentOS user have to restart there system!
-Also  safe your MySQL root password on a secure place!
+Also save your MySQL root password on a secure place!
 You will see the password at the end of the installation.

 If something goes wrong there is an installer log available at /tmp/slemp_install.txt